Suprxtim/argo/VERCEL_DEPLOYMENT.md

    - Check that the build command is `npm run build`
    - Remove `npx` prefix from package.json scripts which can cause permission issues in deployment environments
    - Add a `vercel-build` script to package.json for more reliable builds
+   - Try using `npm run build` directly in the `vercel-build` script instead of referencing the binary directly
+   - Use the @vercel/static-build approach in vercel.json for better compatibility

 3. **Routing Issues**:
    - The vercel.json file includes routing rules to handle client-side routing